aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: Keyboard navigability is essential for users who cannot use a mouse, including those using screen readers or other assistive technologies.
 Providing comprehensive keyboard access enhances the functionality and inclusivity of the platform, ensuring all users can efficiently use all features.

+UH-A3.
+Implement ARIA (Accessible Rich Internet Applications) attributes throughout the application.

+Rationale: ARIA attributes help provide essential information about the element's role, state, and property, which is crucial for users who interact with the application via assistive technologies.
+This ensures that all functionalities are conveyed and usable through these technologies.

 ## 12. Performance Requirements

 ### 12.1 Speed and Latency Requirements